SEE (Single Event Effect)

 SED (Single Event Disturb)

-A temporary instability in SRAM cells that may eventually return to a stable state.
-This condition is associated with SEU characteristics but may also result in soft errors if the unstable state lasts long enough to be read.
-SED appears as a voltage spike due to ion-induced charge separation at junctions.
-It is similar to SET but distinct in affecting stored states in logic elements.
+A Single Event Disturb (SED) is a temporary instability in an SRAM cell that may eventually return to a stable state.
+It shares characteristics with SEUs, but may result in soft errors if the disturbance persists long enough to be read.
+SEDs appear as voltage transients due to ion-induced charge separation and are conceptually similar to SETs, but affect stored states.

 SEFI (Single Event Functional Interrupt)